Maxr1998/home-assistant-Android/README.md

 ## Getting Started

-Build in terminal with `./gradlew assembleRelease` or import into Android Studio (recommended).
+Build in terminal with `./gradlew assembleRelease` or import into Android Studio and build there (recommended).

 ## Dependencies